Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Introduction

 \begin{Lemma}[Diwan \cite{Diwan}] Let $G$ be a graph of order $n$ with a perfect matching.
 If the largest order of an induced subgraph of $G$ having a unique perfect matching is $k$, then the forcing number of every perfect matching in $G$ is at least $(n-k)/2$. \end{Lemma}

-Let $G$ be a graph and $F$ a field.
-A {\sl weighted adjacency matrix} $A$ of $G$ is a matrix on $F$ whose rows and columns are indexed by $V(G)$ and the entry in the position $(u, v)$ is non-zero if and only if $u$ and $v$ are adjacent in $G$.
-If $G$ is a bipartite graph with bipartition $(X,Y)$, then a {\sl weighted bi-adjacency matrix} $B$ of $G$ is a submatrix of $A$ whose rows and columns are indexed by partite sets $X$ and $Y$ respectively.
-The following result was implied and used in refs. \cite{Diwan, Mohammadian}.
+Let $F$ be a field.
+In particular, $\mathbb R$ and $\mathbb C$ denote the real and complex fields, respectively.
+A {\it weighted adjacency matrix} $A$ of a graph $G$ is a matrix over $F$, with rows and columns indexed by $V(G)$, such that the $(u, v)$-entry is non-zero if and only if $u$ and $v$ are adjacent in $G$.
+If $G$ is a bipartite graph with bipartition $(X,Y)$, then a {\it weighted bi-adjacency matrix} $B$ of $G$ is a submatrix of $A$ whose rows and columns are indexed by partite sets $X$ and $Y$, respectively.
+The following result was implied and used in \cite{Diwan, Mohammadian}.

 \begin{Lemma}[Diwan \cite{Diwan}, Mohammadian \cite{Mohammadian}] Let $G$ be a bipartite graph with a perfect matching.
-If $A$ (resp. $B$) denotes a weighted (resp. bi-)adjacency matrix of $G$ on a field $F$.
-Then
+If $A$ (resp. $B$) denotes a weighted (resp. bi-)adjacency matrix of $G$ over a field $F$, then

 \end{Lemma}